habte-selassie/Library-System-in-Javascript-Source-Code/README.md

 This Library Management System is a web-based application that allows users to manage the books in a library.
 The system is built using JavaScript and HTML, and can be easily customized to suit the needs of any library.
 Getting Started

+# get started,
-To get started, you will need to have a web browser installed on your computer.
+you will need to have a web browser installed on your computer.
 The application has been tested on popular browsers such as Google Chrome, Mozilla Firefox, and Microsoft Edge.

+# use
-To use the application, simply open the index.html file in your web browser.
+the application, simply open the index.html file in your web browser.
 This will load the application in the browser.
 Using the System

 The Library Management System provides several features for managing the books in a library.
 These features include: